 Neil also provides much information on his excellent web site.
-If you want to know how to improve your flash pictures, see the extensive blue column menu at right on his page.
+If you want to know how to improve your flash pictures, see the extensive blue column menu at right on his page (labeled Articles and Tutorials).
 Good flash lighting is greatly easier than you may think, but realized only after you actually try it, and start getting the idea about the basics.

 This one is about taking the portrait picture in the studio situation.
 Steve Sint's Digital Portrait Photography: Art, Business & Style is excellent, packed with actual practical information.
 Lighting is covered, but the real meat is the strong section on posing, including groups, in a useful way that helps.
 An older book (2009), but it is very impressive, both in content and price.
 Books like this are also available used, from vendors via Amazon, for maybe $5 including shipping.